makersacademy/rps-challenge/README.md

 Thinking about skinny controllers, I didn't want my controller (app.rb) to have much responsibility for running the Rock Paper Scissors game.
 Instead, I wanted it to delegate everything to a Game class, which could in turn look after the generation of the computer opponent's weapon and then find out the result of pitting those two weapons against each other.

+I took on the extension to implement multiplayer functionality.
+I chose to split the logic involved in this between the controller (sometimes a multiplayer game uses a different route than a solo game) and the views (/play and the final /win, /lose and /draw pages have conditional content based on the game type.)
+Partly I wanted to experiment with both approaches, but I tried to apply the former approach where I felt whole additional functionality was required (getting a new name) and the latter where it seemed the underlying implementation wasn't changing much.

 ++ Challenges